got-10k/toolkit/README.md

 # GOT-10k Python Toolkit

 This repository contains the official python toolkit for running experiments and evaluate performance on [GOT-10k](http://aitestunion.com/got-10k).
 For convenience, it also provides unofficial implementation of tracking pipelines for [OTB](http://cvlab.hanyang.ac.kr/tracker_benchmark/index.html) and [VOT](http://votchallenge.net) benchmarks.
 The code is written in pure python and is compile-free.
+Although we support both python2 and python3, we recommend python3 for better performance.

 [GOT-10k](http://aitestunion.com/got-10k) is a large, high-diversity and one-shot database for evaluating generic purposed visual trackers.
 If you use the GOT-10k database or toolkits for a research publication, please consider citing: